 ICMA advances the knowledge of local government best practices its website icma.org, publications, research, professional development, and membership.

 In 2014 Center for Public Safety Management, (CPSM) spun out as an LLC and is now the exclusive provider of public safety technical assistance for ICMA.
+We recently agreed to extend that relationship an additional five years.
 CPSM provides training and research for the Association’s members and represents ICMA in its dealings with the federal government and other public safety professional associations such as CALEA.
 The Center for Public Safety Management, LLC maintains the same team of individuals performing the same level of service that it had for ICMA.

 CPSM’s local government technical assistance experience includes workload and deployment analysis, using our unique methodology and subject matter experts to examine department organizational structure and culture, identify workload and staffing needs as well as industry best practices.
-We have conducted over 252 such studies in 38 states and provinces and 188 communities ranging in size from 8,000 population Boone, IA to 800,000 population Indianapolis, IN.
+We have conducted more than 400 studies in 46 states and provinces and more than 250 communities ranging in size from 3,300 population Lewes, DE, IA to 800,000 population Indianapolis, IN.

 Emergency Management Assistance Compact